orstensemantics/concourse-tfe-resource/README.md

 ---|---|---|
 organization|Yes|The name of your Terraform organization workspace|Yes|The name of your workspace token|Yes|An API token with at least read permission.
-With read permission, only in will work.
+With read permission, only in and check will work.
 With queue permissions, the `confirm` param will have no effect.
 Apply permission will allow full functionality. address|No|The URL of your Terraform Enterprise instance.
 Defaults to https://app.terraform.io.

 ## Behaviour